How To Cook A Pork Loin On The Grill

 The success of grilling a pork loin depends not only on the meat itself but also on how well you prepare the grill.
 An adequately prepped grill will ensure even cooking and prevent sticking or burning.

-See also How To Season Cast Iron Grill Grates
+See also How To Grill Pork Chops On A Gas Grill

 Choosing the Right Grill